RainbowPawz/px-comps/README.md

 ## Overview

-The px-popover is a Predix UI component for displaying additional information to a user.
+The px-app-switcher is a Predix UI component for displaying additional information to a user with and icon list popdown.

 ## documentation